calledit/x86_x64_function_tracer/README.md

 I would like to be able to attach after the process has spawned either by replacing a dll or simply by attaching a debugger to the process id.

+## trace.py
+trace.py traces all calls and rets in a function.
+Earlier versions tried to use shortcuts but they all had various issues.
+The point of trace.py is to as good as you are going to get a call tracer when it comes to accuracy.
+Speed is important but it suposed to be refernce for accuracy.

+Some improvments:
+- One thing that can be done that works 100% of the time is to single step the execution, but that is simply to slow.
+So is not an improvment.
+- There may be some ways that tracing the first instruction in a function could be helpfull to but this is not as easy as it might first seam.
+The pitfall is that you can jump to the begining of a function and there is no way to know if the last instruction was a call or jmp.
+You need to look at the stack and the stack pointer to try to figure stuff out.
+In some cases you might be able to use the stack to figure out what heppend.
+- Adding a memmory access hardwarebreakpoint on the stack pointer.
+This might be a good idea, but threding might be problematic..

 ## Work so far